nomasystems/nbson_corpus/README.md

 ok
 ```

 The Fun passed as parameter encodes the proplist passed as paramter as BSON binary and then appends it to an output `example.bson` file.
-Passing this function as last parameter to `nbson_corpus:generate` applies it to the list of random proplists generated.
+Passing this function as last parameter to `nbson_corpus:generate` applies it to the list of random maps generated.

 ## Support